 Visualizing machine learning optimizers

 Machine learning uses mathematical optimization to train neural networks.
-To provide an intuition of how this works, I developed a web application that visualizes the optimization of a graph layout using a few popular algorithms.
-The optimizers are implemented in Rust for performance.
+To provide an intuition of how this works, I developed a web application that visualizes the optimization of a graph layout.
+The application is implemented in Rust for performance.

 The visualization above is interactive.
 You can view it fullscreen in a separate tab.